mercadopago/sdk-js/docs/bricks/payment-supertoken.md

 | getFormData       | **METHOD** |
 | getAdditionalData | **METHOD** |

-> **Note**: The `update()` method is not available in Supertoken Flow as payment amounts and configurations are managed through the user's account context.

 ### `Brick Controller`.unmount()

 The `unmount` method removes the rendered Brick from the page.